Putting investment property equity to work

 For example, candidates must have a great credit score and 6 months’ worth of assets to handle the current mortgages on their rental and primary residences.

-For qualifying borrowers, a cash-out refinance can allow you to turn the value of your home into cash without a second mortgage like a home equity line of credit (HELOC).
+For qualifying borrowers, a cash-out refinance can allow you to turn your home value into cash without a second mortgage like a home equity loan or a home equity line of credit (HELOC).
 The interest rates on a cash-out refinance can be far more affordable than the rates associated with credit cards or personal loans.

 If you think you have ample equity, meet borrower requirements, and will benefit from a lower interest rate, there are just a few more things to consider before you move forward with cash-out refinancing.